Special Needs Housing

 - Rooms larger than a double will not be made available during the special needs housing process.

 - Please do not call the Housing Office or the Office of the Dean of Undergraduate Students regarding your assignment.
 You will be contacted by e-mail with your assignment by the end of the first week of March.

 During the special needs housing process in January and February, applicants must complete the SNH online application.
 For students with questions about the process, open hours are available with either Angie Hodgeman, Associate Director for Student Housing Occupancy Management and Systems Manager, 5th Floor, New South or Bryant Blount '08, Assistant Dean of Undergraduate Students, 314 West College.
 Typically students are divided by the first letter of their last name, with Angie Hodgeman seeing one half of the alphabet and Dean Blount the other.

 Room assignments are typically made in mid-February, though the online application is usually made available at the end of January.
-Announcements will be posted to the ODUS homepage announcements at that time.
+Announcements will be posted online at that time.
 If you have specific questions or concerns, or find that your needs have changed outside of the regular special needs room draw period late in the fall semester, please contact Dean Blount.

 Office of Disability Services

 Additional policies and procedures regarding accommodations can be found on the Inclusive Princeton website.